ritishgumber/aws-snowball-user-guide/doc_source/glos-chap.md

 A set of key–value pairs that contains additional information associated with [AWS Key Management Service \(AWS KMS\)](#AWS_KMS)–encrypted information\.

 **endpoint**<a name="endpoint"></a>
 A URL that identifies a host and port as the entry point for a web service\.
 Every web service request contains an endpoint\.
-Most AWS products provide regional endpoints to enable faster connectivity\.
+Most AWS products provide endpoints for a Region to enable faster connectivity\.
 [Amazon ElastiCache](#elasticache): The DNS name of a [cache node](#CacheNode)\.
 [Amazon RDS](#AmazonRelationalDatabaseService): The DNS name of a [DB instance](#dbinstance)\.
 [AWS CloudFormation](#CloudFormation): The DNS name or IP address of the server that receives an HTTP request\.